justinlyman/dowjonesapi/README.md

-The Dow Jones Beta API service has been shut down, do not try and use this gem, your effort will be futile.
+The Dow Jones Beta API service has been shut down, do not try and use this gem, your efforts will be futile.

 # Dowjonesapi